christyyaeeun/portfolio-app/README.md

 - Node.js and npm should be installed on your machine.

+### AWS Amplify Configuration

+Before running the application, you need to configure AWS Amplify with your own AWS credentials.
+Follow these steps:

+1. Open the `src/aws-exports.js` file.
+2. Replace the placeholder values in this file with your own AWS Amplify configuration.
+3. Save the changes.

+Now, you should be ready to run the application with your own AWS Amplify setup.

 ## Available Scripts

 In the project directory, you can run: